 “Buddy” is an all-purpose American term of endearment, usually for a male friend.

 Yet another sweet term of endearment, “honey” often abbreviated to “hun”.

 “Son” is common in the American south, especially when said to a younger male.

-“Bae” is a recent abbreviation for “babe”, popularised by hip-hop and R&B lyrics.
+“Bae” is an abbreviation for “babe”, popularised by hip-hop and R&B lyrics.
 It’s sometimes understood to mean “before anyone else”.